Rules & Scoring

 We aim to create a healthy competitive environment in which dancers can enjoy themselves while gaining valuable performance experience as well as learning the nature of healthy competition.

-We have made several changes, refinements and improvements for the 2023 season to enhance your competition experience with us.
+We have made several changes, refinements and improvements for the 2024 season to enhance your competition experience with us.
+Our Rules are subject to change.
+Check this page for the most up to date version of our Rules.

 PLEASE CLICK ON THE TABS BELOW TO LEARN MORE